Benzinga readers prefer TurboTax when they want the best tax software for self-employed workers.

 What is Tax Prep Software—and Do You Really Need It?

-Tax software can make filing your taxes easier.
-It can even analyze returns and expenses to find deductions that lower your tax burdens.
-All types of self-employment are not created equal.
+Tax software can make filing your taxes easier because you have a tax preparer on your computer or mobile device.
+It can even analyze your tax return and expenses to find deductions that lower your tax liability.
+All types of self-employment are not created equal—one freelancer will like one free software platform while some prefer another.

 Special and more in-depth tax software is also available for users who have particularly complicated returns.
 You might require special tax software if you: